JesusBYS/awesome-christianity/README.md

 Contributions are welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) and submit a Pull Request to add a resource.

 *May this repository serve as a digital bridge between ancient faith and modern technology.*

+---

+## 💡 Insights & Analysis

+In-depth reports and strategic analyses on the intersection of faith and technology.

+Explore all articles in the [**insights/**](./insights/) directory.